 The first question you need to ask yourself when deciding on buying a computer, is what you need it for.

 Buying a home PC is, in a way, like buying a car.
 What is its primary use going to be?
-If you are buying a machine to just browse the internet and use for social media and communication, then you might want to opt for a lower end machine.
+If you are buying a machine to just browse the internet to find out which match is being played for each date of the Euro tournament, for social media and communication, then you might want to opt for a lower end machine.
 And here is where the second question comes in.
 Do you want a desktop that is fixed in place, or do you want the flexibility of a laptop so you can move around the house or even take it out of your home so you can use it while on the move?

 If you are planning on using the machine to service other needs, such as a media station, then you might want to opt for a home server which has several ports that allow for data sharing and storage across several platforms.